Harold E. Rorschach Jr.

-Harold Emil ("Bud") Rorschach Jr. (1926–1993) was an American physicist.
-Born in Tulsa, Oklahoma.
+Harold Emil "Bud" Rorschach Jr. (November 25, 1926 – June 5, 1993), was an American physicist.
 He joined the faculty of Rice University in 1952, and served there throughout his career.
 He was three times the chairman of the physics department and was principal investigator of the NASA interdisciplinary laboratory at Rice, which conducted research involving a wide range of studies on solid materials.

+Life and career

-Rorschach was born November 25, 1926 in Tulsa, Oklahoma to Harold E. Rorschach Sr. and his wife.
-He died as a result of a stroke on June 5, 1993 in Philadelphia, Pennsylvania, where he was visiting relatives.
+Rorschach was born November 25, 1926, in Tulsa, Oklahoma, to Harold E. Rorschach Sr. and Margaret Hermes Rorschach.
+He died as a result of a stroke on June 5, 1993, in Philadelphia, Pennsylvania, where he was visiting relatives.

 Harold attended the University of Pennsylvania, where he earned his Bachelor of Science and Master of Science degrees.
-He then entered the Massachusetts Institute of Technology, where he earned the Doctor of Philosophy degree in Physics in 1951.
+He then entered the Massachusetts Institute of Technology, where he earned the Doctor of Philosophy degree in physics in 1951.
 In 1952, he joined the faculty of Rice University (then named the Rice Institute) in Houston, Texas as a physics professor.
 In 1963, he was awarded a Brown Prize for Teaching Excellence.

 After Rorschach's death, his widow established the Dr. Harold E. Rorschach, Jr. Endowed Undergraduate Research Award in Physics.